chge/tasty/README.md

 It has its own [API](https://chge.github.io/tasty/?api=client) and isolated polyfills for non-supporting browsers.

+Use `tasty.min.js` if you don't need to debug your tests.

 # Static server

 You can run built-in static server on the same URL by passing `--static <path/to/root>` flag.